Aprilia, owned by Piaggio.

 The Aprilia RS250 uses just the chassis of an Aprilia motorcycle with modifications in all other aspects.
 Featuring RSV1000 rims, Yamaha R1 front fork components and Honda 250GP fairing alongside other hand built parts.

-We’ve got a team of motorcycle insurance specialists ready to search our panel of insurers to find you a great deal for your Aprilia.
+We’ve got a team of motorcycle insurance specialists ready to search our panel of insurers to find you a suitable deal for your Aprilia.
 Call us today on 1800 818 751 and we will find the right insurance package to suit you.